ntamas/gfam/doc/source/pipeline.rst

 7. Calculating the consensus domain architecture by merging the preliminary domain architecture with the newly detected novel domains.

+8. Selecting a functional label for each of the domain architectures based on a mapping between InterPro domains and Gene Ontology terms.

-8. Conducting a Gene Ontology overrepresentation analysis on each of the sequences and their domain architectures to derive the final annotations.
+9. Conducting a Gene Ontology overrepresentation analysis on each of the sequences and their domain architectures to derive the final annotations.